gasi/gasi.ch/blog/_posts/2018-06-19-type-driven-development.md

 Follow the [Getting Started with PureScript][purescript-getting-started] instructions for setting up your environment.
 You can learn the basics of the language by reading the excellent [PureScript by Example] by [Phil Freeman][twitter-paf31], its creator.

-Once you are ready, dive into part one: [Type-Driven Development: Null][blog-tdd-1].
+Once you are ready, dive into part one: [Type-Driven Development: Null — The Billion Dollar Mistake][blog-tdd-1].

 <a name="references"/>
 ### References